 The consolidated financial statements incorporate the financial statements of the Company and entities controlled by the Company (its subsidiaries).
-Control is achieved where the Company has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
+Control is achieved where the Company is exposed to, or has rights to, variable returns from its involvement with the entity, and has the ability to use its power to affect those returns.
+Subsidiaries are consolidated from the date on which control is transferred to the Company and are deconsolidated from the date that control ceases.

-Income and expenses of subsidiaries acquired or disposed of during the year are included in the consolidated profit or loss from the effective date of acquisition and up to the effective date of disposal, as appropriate.
 Total comprehensive income of subsidiaries is attributed to the owners of the company and to the non-controlling interest even if this results in the non-controlling interests having a deficit balance.